fhswf/MLPro/doc/rtd/content/append1/howto.rl.rst

     :language: python

-`Train multi-agent with own policy on multicartpole environment <https://github.com/fhswf/MLPro/blob/main/examples/rl/Howto%2005%20-%20(RL)%20Train%20multi-agent%20with%20own%20policy%20on%20multicartpole%20environment.py>`_
+`Howto 05 - (RL) Train multi-agent with own policy on multicartpole environment <https://github.com/fhswf/MLPro/blob/main/examples/rl/Howto%2005%20-%20(RL)%20Train%20multi-agent%20with%20own%20policy%20on%20multicartpole%20environment.py>`_
 -----------------
 This module shows how to train an own multi-agent with the enhanced multi-action environment MultiCartPole based on the OpenAI Gym CartPole environment.